Medical Laboratory Technician

 - A shadowing experience is required within 24 months prior to submitting your clinical program application.
 You will be provided with information regarding the shadowing experience during your appointment with the program director.

-- For additional information on other policies for the medical laboratory technician program, please download the Medical Laboratory Technician (MLT) Student Handbook & Clinical Manual.
+- For additional information on other policies for the medical laboratory technician program, please download the Medical Laboratory Technician (MLT) Student Handbook.

 Where are the clinical classes held?